-I have work published or forthcoming in Virginia Quarterly Review, Forty Stories: New Writing from Harper Perennial, and New Delta Review, among other places.
+I have work published or forthcoming in Virginia Quarterly Review, The Missouri Review, and Forty Stories: New Writing from Harper Perennial, among other places.
 I'm a citizen of the Cherokee Nation of Oklahoma, and I'm pretty stoked to say that I'm represented by Adam Eaglin at Elyse Cheney Literary Associates.